-NE—NASBAT English V & V provides instructors qualified to teach all programs that are offered.
-These instructors have a long experience in training and teaching English at various institutions and are graduates of reputable universities.
-NE—NASBAT English V & V also offers a native-speaker instructor.
+NE—NASBAT English provides instructors qualified to teach all programs that are offered.
+These instructors have a long experience in training and teaching English at various institutions and are graduates of reputable universities; NE—NASBAT English also offers a native-speaker instructor.

-The facilities that will support the teaching-learning process and its success such as a library, audio-video instrument, wi-fi or hot spot, and the likes will be supplied.
+The facilities that will support the teaching-learning process and its success such as a library, audio-video instrument, wi-fi or hot spot and the like will be supplied.
 In times of a pandemic, the teaching-learning process will be conducted online utilizing the Zoom app or others.

 The teaching-learning methods that are adopted will be in and for the best interest of the students.
 The students or learners will be encouraged to practice various language functions in various class activities devised.
 Self-expression, discussion, presentation, simulation, debate and the like will be among the preferred methods to be utilized.

 Assessment and Certification

 Assessment of students or learners’ learning progress will be conducted on a regular basis following the portfolio assessment fashion.
-Certificates of program completion will be awarded to those who pass the program, endorsed by NE—NASBAT English V & V and the City Office of National Education.
+Certificates of program completion will be awarded to those who complete or pass the program.

-Contact Person for Inquiry for Franchise, Partnership, or Investment Purposes
+Contact Person for Inquiry of Franchise, Partnership, or Investment Purposes